ChrisPZone/blender-ndof-object-transformer/README.md

 You can change the keyboard shortcut in Blender's Preferences in the "Keymap" section: Search by name for "ndof" and look for "NDOF Object Transform"

+**Pro Tip:** In the 3DConnexion driver you can assign CTRL-SHIFT-M as a macro for Blender to one of the buttons on the SpaceMouse!

 ### Add-on Preferences